 Combination of Efforts Vs. Singular Efforts

-The Office of Diversity, Educational Equity, Inclusion, and Ombud Services is responsible for the mapping project.
+The Office of Inclusive Excellence is responsible for the mapping project.
 The president has appointed individuals to an Advisory Coordinating Committee for Diversity Mapping at CSUSM which will assist in the planning, coordinating, and implementation of the mapping project.
 The committee also serves as the liaison between H&A and the president, the colleges, and constituencies on campus.
 Members of the committee include:

 Chair: Arturo E. Ocampo AVP for Diversity, Educational Equity, Inclusion, and Ombud